Directional and Wayfinding Signage

 - Digital signage: The sleek, contemporary look of digital signage makes walls and rooms stand out even further.
 Outfit digital signs in hallways to display meeting room or event hall names and booking schedules.
-Install messages near entryways or exits thanking guests for their visit, or to showcase a “you are here” map.
+Install messages near entryways or exits to thank guests for their visit or to showcase a “you are here” map.
 Hang digital menus outside your restaurant to attract hungry eyes.
 Then swap digital signage displays for your next branded wayfinding message when you see fit.

 2. Keep the Design Simple

 Wayfinding signage designs are best when crisp, clear and easy to comprehend.
 Employ colors and shades that match or enhance current branded color schemes, plus fonts that are bold yet simple to read from near and afar.

 If using graphics, keep the symbols, icons or pictures subtle.
 Align any chosen graphics with the sign’s message to prevent message confusion or oversaturation.

 Combined, the design elements of wayfinding and directional signs should be eye-catching enough for people to spot yet never so over-the-top they detract from their purpose — which is always to simplify and help.

 Highlight simple, straightforward images on your directional signage.
 Think “language-less” shapes and outlines that are familiar to most people in most cultures, providing instant recognition.